MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 This will be a 3d single player game.
 We will be targeting the desktop version and a web version using the gdx-teavm extension.
-We'll load 3d assets using the GLTF file format, and we'll see how we can export assets from modeling software such as Blender.
+We will use the extension gdx-gltf to load 3d assets using the GLTF file format, and we'll see how we can export assets from modeling software such as Blender.
-We will add physics using the gdx-ode4j extension.
+We will add physics using the ODE4j library.

 This will not be a polished game, you can try it out on [itch.io](https://monstrous-software.itch.io/fps-demo) now if you want.
 The idea is to show how you can develop a 3d game using LibGDX and some of the popular extensions.